Shcoobz/Country-fetching-App/README.md

 The core functionality includes:

-- Fetching and displaying detailed information about various countries.
+- Fetching and displaying detailed information about various countries.Country
 - Sorting countries alphabetically in ascending or descending order.
 - Marking favorite countries for easy access.
 - Searching for countries based on their names.